The underground, or ‘the tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 The Night Tube

-There is now a 24-hour service on Friday and Saturdays on four lines – the Central, Victoria, Jubilee and Northern lines.
+There is currently a 24-hour service on Fridays and Saturdays on the following lines:

 There is a morning and evening peak on the underground when the tube trains, tube stations and platforms are extremely busy.
-The peak times are roughly 7.45am–9.30am and 4.30pm–7.00pm Monday–Friday.
+The peak times for travel are roughly 7.45am–8.30am and 5.00pm–7.00pm Monday–Friday.

 Check for delays

-You can see if the underground is working normally or if there are any delays on certain lines on the status updates section of the TfL website.
+You can check if the underground is working normally or if there are any delays on certain lines on the status updates section of the TfL website.

 Check for planned engineering work at the weekend

 The underground network is being modernised.
-Engineering work is carried out at the weekend and sometimes whole sections of the tube are out of action.
+Engineering work is carried out at weekends and Bank Holidays and sometimes whole sections of the tube are out of action.

 When this happens, a replacement bus service run and underground tickets/passes/oyster cards are accepted on the bus.
 The replacement buses follow the route of the underground line, stopping outside each station, but it might be quicker to travel to your destination by another bus route.